Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 begin tackling Hedin Selland's monumental challenge, which required finding a Familia and gaining Falna as the absolute first step.His mind immediately went to the Guild Hall.

 He needed information, specifically the actual record for reaching Level 2 that Hedin had challenged him to break.
 He also needed to revisit the Familia recruitment board or find leads, now that joining *any* Familia had become the immediate priority.He got dressed in his usual gear (mustard jacket, chest plate, etc. – *excluding* the cloak which remained in the room for now, as established later before the first Dungeon delve), ensuring his daggers were secure.

 Leaving the inn early, he headed back towards the Guild Headquarters.Arriving at the Guild Hall relatively early in the morning, he found it already beginning to fill with adventurers starting their day.
 His first stop was the service counters, specifically seeking out Advisor Eina Tulle , who had been helpful (in her professional way) yesterday.

-He queued again, observing the organized chaos of the Guild.When he reached Eina, she recognized him ("Mr. November.
+He queued again, observing the organized chaos of the Guild.
+When he reached Eina, she recognized him ("Mr. November.
 Back already?").
-Isaiah, trying to sound less desperate than he felt, explained he wasn't there for registration yet, but needed specific information related to the " conditional encouragement" he'd received (vaguely referencing Hedin's challenge without naming names or Familias).
+Isaiah, trying to sound less desperate than he felt, explained he wasn't there for registration yet, but needed specific information related to the "conditional encouragement" he'd received (vaguely referencing Hedin's challenge without naming names or Familias).

-Acknowledging her likely surprise at the unusual nature of his query, he asked directly: "What is the fastest time officially recorded by the Guild for an adventurer to reach Level 2 after first receiving their Falna at Level 1?"Eina reacted with clear incredulity, questioning why an unblessed newcomer would ask about record-breaking speed.
+Acknowledging her likely surprise at the unusual nature of his query, he asked directly: "What is the fastest time officially recorded by the Guild for an adventurer to reach Level 2 after first receiving their Falna at Level 1?"
+Eina reacted with clear incredulity, questioning why an unblessed newcomer would ask about record-breaking speed.
 However, perhaps influenced by Isaiah's earnestness from the previous day and the subtle 'protagonist aura', she provided the information professionally, albeit with significant concern.